Skip to content

 Adding custom images to a case

 Scout can display custom images as new panels on the case view or variant view which could be used to display analysis results from a separate pipeline.
-The custom images are defined in the case config file and stored in the database.
+The custom images are defined in the case config file.
+Scout stores image metadata (for example title, description, dimensions and path) in the database, while image files are read from disk when rendered.
 Scout currently supports gif, jpeg, png and svg images.

-The syntax for loading an image differed depending on where they are going to be displayed.
-Images on the caes view can be grouped into different groups that are displayed as accordion-type UI elemment named after the group.
-Images can be associated with stru ctural variants with a given hgnc symbol.
+The syntax for loading an image differs depending on where it is going to be displayed.
+Images on the case view can be grouped into different groups that are displayed as accordion-type UI elements named after the group.
+Images can be associated with structural variants with a given HGNC symbol.

-The fields title, description and path are mandatory regarless of location.
+The fields title, description and path are mandatory regardless of location.
 The image size can be defined with the optional parameters width and height.
-If you dont specify a unit its going to default to use pixels as unit.
-Note: adding images lar ger than 16mb are not reccomended as it might degrade the performance.
+The image height and width unit is pixels.

 custom_images: